Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 Once you’ve inserted an element or module into your content, these page builder plugins give you the ability to customize their appearance in many different ways.
 By combining the different modules and elements, you can quickly create feature rich pages that you can then customize to integrate seamlessly with the rest of your website.

-There’s not much to separate these pages builders when it comes to modules and elements.
-All three have a great selection.
-The Beaver Builder modules are less styled than the options from the other two.
-Therefore, if you’d rather have a plain set of modules you can quickly make your own then Beaver Builder could be a good choice.
-However, the modules from Thrive Content Builder and Visual Composer can all be customized to remove the pre-defined styling.
+There’s not much to separate these pages builders when it comes to modules and elements — all three have a great selection.
+The Beaver Builder modules are less styled than the options from the other two, though, so if you’d rather have a plain set of modules you can quickly make your own, then it could be a good choice.
+However, the modules from Thrive Content Builder and Visual Composer can all be customized to remove the predefined styling.

 Page Builder Exit Options

-Whatever the reason, you need to beware of the consequences of deactivating the plugin.
+Whatever the reason, you need to be aware of the consequences of deactivating the plugin.

 Life after Beaver Builder

 Deactivating the Beaver Builder plugin on your WordPress website removes the layout, styling, and modules from any content you’ve created with the page builder.
 However, Beaver Builder does leave the text content intact.
 The underlying HTML and CSS is also easy to read.

 While with Beaver Builder you do lose the designs you’ve created for your pages, any text content you’ve added is still easily accessible.